 The form ensures that you, and only authorized parties, can access mail that is addressed to you.

-Regulations require the form to be notarized before sending it to us.
+USPS regulations require the 1583 form to be notarized.
 The notary's seal proves that you are the person who is authorizing Earth Class Mail, a LegalZoom Company, to receive mail in your name or your company's name.

 How to complete a USPS 1583